YangXiaozhou/yangxiaozhou.github.io/_posts/2019-09-25-Blog-Set-Up.md

 tags:
 ---

 What better way to start a blog than writing a post about how I actually set this blog up.
-The process is not as straightforward as I though it would be.
+The process is not as straightforward as I thought it would be.

 ### 1. Set up Jekyll